upala-digital-identity/db/README.md

 userID - Upala user ID
 groups - array of groups addresses trusted by the DApp that sends the request

+Returns:
+Returns array of 10 best finalScores.
+Where finalScore = baseScore * score.

 #### Workflow:

 - Run housekeeping if more than 1 minutes passed since the last one